-Support Vector Machine (SVM) is a non-parametric supervised machine learning method aimed at solving the binary classification problems [14].
-The polynomial and radial basis function (RBF) kernel in remote sensing, has been used most commonly but for LULC classification RBF is the most popular technique and it produces better accuracy than the other traditional methods [14].
-The objective of the original SVM technique was to find the hyper-plane that can separate datasets into a number of classes, as well as to find the optimal separating hyper-plane from the available hyper-planes [41].
+Support Vector Machine (SVM) is a non-parametric supervised machine learning method to solve binary classification problems [14].
+In remote sensing, the polynomial and radial basis function (RBF) kernel has been used most commonly.
+However, for LULC classification, RBF is the most popular technique, and it produces better accuracy than the other traditional methods [14].
+The objective of the original SVM technique was to find the hyper-plane that can separate datasets into several classes and find the optimal separating hyper-plane from the available hyper-planes [41].
 In this process, the vectors ensure that the width of the margin will be maximized [42].
 The training samples or bordering samples that delineate the margin or hyper-plane of SVM are known as support vectors [20].
 The operational capacity of the SVM is a function of the kernel size and density.
-Therefore, the differential between the simulated and the real satellite data, using the support vectors shows the best performance [43].
+Therefore, the differential between the simulated and the actual satellite data shows the best performance using the support vectors [43].
 The SVM was performed in QGIS 3.22 using the dzetsaka plugin.